Understanding the LLM Context Window: Limits, Possibilities, and Performance

 This code snippet illustrates the core idea of limiting attention to a local window, reducing the computational burden associated with a full self-attention mechanism and making larger LLM context windows more feasible.

-Context Compression and Summarization
+Context Compression and Summarization for Efficiency

 These methods aim to reduce the number of tokens required to represent a given piece of information.
 Context compression might involve using a smaller, faster model to summarize older parts of the conversation or document.
 This summarized context is then fed into the main LLM’s context window, preserving key information while saving tokens.

-Hierarchical Context Processing
+Hierarchical Context Processing for Long Documents

 For extremely long documents, a hierarchical approach can be beneficial.
 The document is first divided into sections, each processed independently.
 Then, summaries or key information from these sections are aggregated and processed in a higher-level context.
 This breaks down the problem into smaller, more manageable parts, effectively extending the AI context window.